whgDosumi/AWS-Labs/EFS/EFS.md

 ### EBS (Elastic Block Store)
 EBS is simple to understand if you compare them to VHDs when creating virtual machines. ec2 creates these volumes when a new instance is launched, for the OS.
 - They are **directly attached** to an instance.
-A single EBS volume can only be attached to one resource at a time.
+A single EBS volume can typically only be attached to one resource at a time.
 - Their size is explicitly defined, and you pay for the total size.
     - They can be expanded easily, but shrinking requires workarounds.
 - Usually used for **root volumes**